 When preparing such cases for trial, we deploy a ‘team approach’: we work closely with both solicitors and experts in areas such as explosives and ballistics, and hold regular conferences with clients.

 At 9BR Chambers, our practitioners provide advisory and advocacy experience across many niche areas of cybercrime.

 The term ‘cybercrime’, of course, is a broad one.
 On the one hand, it covers criminal activity, from computer-oriented activity such as cyber-attacks to IT-enabled activity such as fraud or theft (for example, cloning bank cards).

 But it can also refer to the harvesting of commercially sensitive information from businesses – not necessarily a criminal offence in itself, but potentially devastating for companies that rely on their intellectual property.

-Our practitioners benefit from a close direct link with a dedicated forensic investigatory team – who can either provide expert technical information or conduct hands-on investigations
+Our barristers benefit from a close direct link with a dedicated forensic investigatory team – who can either provide expert technical information or conduct hands-on investigations.

 In England and Wales, individuals or organisations have a long-standing right to commence criminal proceedings.